mDIS For Developers (ICDP internal)

 A simple way to find long-running SQL queries is to use the query SELECT * FROM sys.statement_analysis LIMIT 10

-, or work directly with the tables in database performance_schema
+, or work directly with the tables in the database performance_schema

 .
-You need mysql 8 (or equivalent) for this, and your user needs access to the performance_schema
+You need MySQL 8 (or a MariaDB equivalent) for this, and your user needs access to the performance_schema

 and sys